ACLU sues two psychologists who devised CIA interrogation program

 It said Salim and Ben Soud suffered lasting psychological and physical damage and that Gul died from hypothermia caused by dehydration and exposure to cold.

-The psychologists were not named in the report but U.S. intelligence sources later identified them as Mitchell and Jessen.

-The ACLU said Mitchell and Jessen methods used on the three men included “slamming them into walls, stuffing them inside coffin-like boxes, exposing them to extreme temperatures and loud music, starving them, inflicting water torture, depriving them of sleep for days, and chaining them in stress positions designed for pain and to keep them awake for days on end.”
+The ACLU said Mitchell and Jessen methods used on the three men included “slamming them into walls, stuffing them inside coffin-like boxes, exposing them to extreme temperatures and ear-splitting levels of music, starving them, inflicting various kinds of water torture, depriving them of sleep for days, and chaining them in stress positions designed for pain and to keep them awake for days on end.”

 The United States never charged the men with a crime.